 This activity refers to the reduction of GHG emissions that occur due to conversion of forest land (according to the national forest definition above) to other land use categories, as identified by comparison of forest cover data between year 2000 and year 2010.
-Deforestation does not comprise the temporary de-stocking of forest land which in the Sri Lankan context happens mainly in forest plantations.
+Deforestation does not comprise the temporary de-stocking of forest land which in the Sri Lankan context happens mainly in forest plantations owned by the Forest Department.
 Loss in forest plantations consists of timber harvesting after which the plantation is again planted.
-For this reason, loss in plantations is considered as no change in land-use and not part of deforestation.
+The annual area clear felled and replanted during the same year amounts to 800 to 1000ha.
+The area of forest plantations privately managed are negligible in comparison to forest plantations owned by the state.
+Forest plantations owned by Regional Plantation Companies (RPCC) amounts to 12,764ha and they are managed under management plans prepared approved by Forest Department.
+Due to high demand of fuel wood for estate operations the felled areas are generally replanted.
+The agro-forestry woodlots covering 9,771ha have not yet reached the maturity for harvesting and would be managed under FD's guidance.
+For these reasons, loss in plantations is considered as no change in land-use and not part of deforestation.